wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 then the state transits to the corresponding transient state, and local variable `status` is set to `Stall`, indicating that the request should not be further propagated until the invalidation transaction completes.

+On the other hand, `_Inv` and `_InvX` state blocks will first check `done` flag, which indicates whether there are still pending responses to be expected.
+If `done` is `true`, then these blocks will transit back to the corresponding state without `_Inv` or `_InvX`, and `retry()` will be called to retry the event at the head of the MSHR register that initiated the downgrade or invalidation transactions.